maximilianhurl/sublime-settings/readme.md

     }
 }

-## Step 2 - Install Linters
+## Step 3 - Install Linters

 Linters now need to be installed using NPM (globally).
+The list of available linters [https://github.com/SublimeLinter](https://github.com/SublimeLinter).

-List of available linters [https://github.com/SublimeLinter](https://github.com/SublimeLinter)
+Linters that should be installed:

 - Flake8

-## Step 3 - Install snippets
+## Step 4 - Install snippets

 See the snippets directory for more information